-While we are optimistic that classes will resume face-to-face, in a similar manner to other music schools across the country, a form of ‘blended learning’ may be required.
-This is a combination of traditional classroom-based tuition combined with online tuition through video conferencing software like Zoom or Microsoft Teams.
-Blended learning will be very useful in scenarios where students or teachers are unwell and due to their symptoms, it would be inadvisable to interact with other people.
+While most tuition in the College is conducted in -person, we can facilitate the option of online tuition or blended learning.
+Blended tuition is a combination of traditional classroom-based tuition combined with online tuition through video conferencing software like Zoom or Microsoft Teams.
+Blended learning can be also very useful in scenarios where students or teachers are unwell and due to their symptoms, it would be inadvisable to interact with other people.

 In extreme circumstances and situations beyond the control of CCMC, where a particular College centre is closed for health and safety reasons, we will continue our tuition online where possible.
 We will not be in a position to offer refunds to students who do not wish to avail of these online classes.

-Illness: Due to the fact that we are in the midst of a pandemic we ask that all students, teachers, and parents of the College do not attend class/college centres while unwell with symptoms including a fever, cough, sore throat, stomach upset, etc. Please see www2.hse.ie/coronavirus for the most up-to-date information relating to Covid-19 and the symptoms to be aware of.
+Illness: We kindly ask that all students, teachers, and parents of the College do not attend class/college centres while unwell with symptoms including a fever, cough, sore throat, stomach upset, etc.

 Supervision: Teachers are not responsible for students outside their classroom time.
-In order to facilitate social distancing, it is imperative that students arrive to class exactly at the time prescribed by the College and leave the building immediately at the end of class; students are not allowed to loiter in any premises used by CCMC.
-Parents of CCMC students are asked not to enter the building in which lessons are conducted.
-Parents of Music Bug Club students will be asked to sign a declaration ensuring that they will collect their children immediately at the end of class.
+It is imperative that students arrive to class exactly at the time prescribed by the College and leave the building immediately at the end of class; students are not allowed to loiter in any premises used by CCMC.
+Parents/guardians of CCMC students are asked not to enter the building in which lessons are conducted.
+Parents/guardians of Music Bug Club students will be asked to sign a declaration ensuring that they will collect their children immediately at the end of class.

 Students with Special Needs: CCMC welcomes applications from all students with an interest in music.
 Our teachers work closely with parents/guardians of all children in order to provide the best musical education possible.
 Although CCMC teachers are not trained specifically to work with students with special needs, in so far as is practicable for everyone involved, CCMC works hard in conjunction with students, teachers and parents/guardians to meet the individual needs of all its students.

-Conduct: In the interest of safety, students are required to conduct themselves in an orderly and respectful manner before, during and after class.
-CCMC reserves the right to discontinue teaching a student due to the student’s continued breach of discipline.
+Conduct: In the interest of safety, students and their caregivers are required to conduct themselves in an orderly and respectful manner before, during and after class, and on all College premises.
+All interactions between students, parents/guardians and staff must be done with courtesy, respect and dignity.
+CCMC reserves the right to discontinue tuition due to the student’s/ caregiver’s continued breach of discipline.

 Injury to students: The Board of Management (BOM), directors, or teachers of the college cannot be held responsible for injury to any student caused by the student’s own negligence or disregard of the regulations and Enrolment Policy, or by such negligence or disregard on the part of any student or students.

-Discontinuance: In extreme cases, CCMC reserves the right to dismiss and cease a student’s tuition due to behavioural/disciplinary issues, non-payment of fees, and non-compliance of the regulations and Enrolment Policy.
+Discontinuance: In extreme cases, CCMC reserves the right to dismiss and cease a student’s tuition due to behavioural/disciplinary issues of a student/parent/guardian, non-payment of fees, and non-compliance of the regulations and Enrolment Policy.